osisoft/EdgeCmd-Docs/V1.1/Configuration/configure-an-adapter-or-eds-inside-commands.md

 ---
-uid: ConfigureAnAdapterOrEDSInsideCommands1-1
+uid: ConfigureAnAdapterOrEDSWithCommands1-1
 ---

-# Configure an adapter or EDS inside commands
+# Configure an adapter or EDS with commands

 Use EdgeCmd utility to configure an adapter or EDS using only commands or by pointing to JSON files.
 For more information, see [Configure an adapter or EDS with JSON files](xref:ConfigureAnAdapterOrEDSWithJsonFiles1-1).